abhirathmahipal/BooksGalore/README.md

 - User deleted from the DB for some reason but if the client still remembers the session associated with that user.
 The server isn't able to respond in this case.
 - Should have taken out common functionality of preprocessing of input. chances of missing preprocessing somewhere due to this.
 For example ISBN when queried or inserted should always be stripped of all the hyphens.
 Bugs might arise as the stripping is done manually everywhere.
 - Made a Book and User class.
 Didn't make proper use of it.
 Some queries use objects and other queries use strings or ints.
 - Nasty frontend.
-Not organised at all.
-Eg: Angular directives and services could have been used for book cards instead of data binding.
+Not organised at all (Frontend code is quite decent as of this comment.
+Angular is used for almost everything).
 - Routes (controller) isn't separated into different files.
 - Concurrency issues (say the number of pages is 5.
 A little after that some new fav books are added.
 The client still think there are 5 pages till the next page is loaded).
 I haven't taken care of this issue.
-- Frontend haven't accounted design for long book and author names.
+- Frontend isn't accounted design for long book and author names.
+Also it's not very mobile friendly.
+- ***Frontend sanity checks are quite strong but not absolute.
+Backend sanity checks are ABSOLUTE***

 ## Good to Have